smartdevicelink/sdl_requirements/detailed_docs/SDL-HMI_API/GetSystemTime/GetSystemTime_TRS.md

 - send OnServiceUpdate(service_Type, REQUEST_ACCEPTED) notification to HMI
 - send START_SERVICE_ACK, encryption = true to mobile app

+3.
-3. In case
+In case
 SDL gets GetSystemTime response from HMI
 and mobile and SDL certificates are not valid according to date/time from GetSystemTime response

 SDL must
 - trigger PTU

+4.
+In case
+during PTU SDL receives one more time expired certificate

+SDL must
 - send OnServiceUpdate(service_Type, INVALID_CERT) notification to HMI
-- send START_SERVICE_NACK, encryption = false to mobile app in case of receiving one more time expired certificate during PTU
+- send START_SERVICE_NACK, encryption = false to mobile app

-4.
+5.
 In case
 SDL sends GetSystemTime request to HMI after BC.OnSystemTimeReady
 and at least one of the following failures happens: